 What is the lawful basis for processing?

-Your personal data is processed as part of Welsh Government’s public task; that is, exercising our official authority to undertake the core role and functions of the Welsh Government.
-The statutory basis for processing the data is a combination of powers – section 141 of the Local Government Act 1972, in conjunction with sections 11 and 12 of the Mines And Quarries (Tips) Act 1969; and section 58A of the Government of Wales Act 2006.
+Personal data related to Coal Tip Safety is processed as part of Welsh Government’s public task; that is, exercising our official authority to undertake the core role and functions of the Welsh Government.
+The statutory basis for processing the data is a combination of powers – section 141 of the Local Government Act 1972, in conjunction with sections 11 and 12 of the Mines and Quarries (Tips) Act 1969; and section 58A of the Government of Wales Act 2006

-- For your data to be ‘erased’ (in certain circumstances); and
+- for your data to be ‘erased’ (in certain circumstances)

 The contact details for the Information Commissioner’s Office are: